brimdata/brimcap/README.md

-3. `brimcap index` is invoked to populate a local pcap index that allows for quick extraction of flows via Brim's **Packets** button, which the app performs by executing a `brimcap search` command.
+3. `brimcap index` is invoked to populate a local pcap index that allows for quick extraction of flows via Brim's **Packets** button, which the app performs by invoking `brimcap search`.

 If Brim is running, you can perform these same  operations from your shell, which may prove useful for automation or batch import of many pcaps to the same